justvr/balkan-bread/src/pages/blog/21-2-2020-flat-hunting-in-berlin-is-a-lottery/index.en.md

 The required documents:
 - Passport,
-- <a href="https://www.schufa.de/en/" rel="noopener noreferer">Schufa</a>, a certificate of your credit report.
+- <a href="https://www.schufa.de/en/" rel="noopener noreferer">Schufa</a> - a certificate of your credit report.
 To find an apartment you need a positive Schufa score and a certificate that is at most 3 months old.
-- <a href="https://www.wohnungsboerse.net/mieterselbstauskunft" rel="noopener noreferer"> application form </a>.
-General information about the applicant such as job, information about their previous apartment, and needs for the new apartment (any pets, young children etc)
+- <a href="https://www.wohnungsboerse.net/mieterselbstauskunft" rel="noopener noreferer">Application Form</a> - general information about the applicant such as job, information about their previous apartment, and needs for the new apartment (any pets, young children etc)
-- Your last 3 payslips.
-This can be problematic if you are moving to Germany for the first time and have just started work.
-It is usually necessary for your monthly salary to be at least 3 times higher than the rent and
+- Your last 3 payslips - it is usually necessary for your monthly salary to be at least 3 times higher than the rent and
 - <a href="https://ratgeber.immowelt.de/a/mietschuldenfreiheitsbescheinigung-ueblich-aber-nicht-erzwingbar.html" rel="noopener noreferer">Confirmation from your previous landlord that you do not owe any money</a>.

 I will write more about where I applied in my next Flat Hunting article.